Sarosij Bose

 Misc

-• Served as a reviewer for ICLR, WACV, ICASSP and MLRC
+• Served as a reviewer for ICLR, IROS, ICRA, WACV, ICASSP and MLRC

 • My talks at the KyushuTech-CU joint symposium on Activity Recognition and 3D Convolution here and here